Fifa rankings: Harambee Stars drop two places down | Goal.com

-The Harambee Stars have fallen two places in the most recent Fifa Rankings and is now 108th among its world peers.
+The Harambee Stars have fallen two places in the most recent Fifa Rankings and are now 108th among its world peers.

-Uganda is the top-ranked Cecafa region nation and is sitting 73rd.
-Sudan; Tanzania, Burundi, and Rwanda are is ranked 130, 131, 136 and 138 respectively.
+Uganda are the top-ranked Cecafa region nation and are sitting 73rd.
+Sudan; Tanzania, Burundi, and Rwanda are ranked 130, 131, 136 and 138 respectively.

 FKF President Nick Mwendwa is not worried of the latest rankings and has promised that the team will perform well at the Afcon tournament.